Immediate Past Senior Vice President and Executive Director, Boston Conservatory at Berklee

-Cathy Young brings more than 34 years of experience as an artist and educator to her role as executive director of Boston Conservatory at Berklee.
-During the course of her career, she has been a performer with leading American dance companies, the artistic director of her own dance company, a nationally recognized choreographer and teacher of jazzdance, a professor of dance, cofounder of a college dance program, and the dean of dance at Boston Conservatory at Berklee.
+Cathy Young served more than 35 years of experience as an artist and educator to her dual roles as senior vice president of Berklee and executive director of Boston Conservatory at Berklee from 2017-2022.
+During the course of her career, she has been a performer with leading American dance companies, the artistic director of her own dance company, a nationally recognized choreographer and teacher of jazzdance, a professor of dance, cofounder of a college dance program, chair of a theater and dance department, and the dean of dance at Boston Conservatory at Berklee.

 Young grew up on a farm in a central Pennsylvania coal mining town.
 She earned her B.A. in sociology and women’s studies magna cum laude from Harvard University, where she was first exposed to dance as an art form through an African dance class.
 Having fallen in love with dance for its physicality, communicative power, and ability to create community, she made the decision to pursue it professionally, leaving former dreams of law school behind and embracing the joys and challenges of a life as a performing artist.

 Young spent the next 20 years building her career as a dancer, choreographer, artistic director, and teacher of dance.
 She has worked with leading artists in American contemporary dance and jazzdance, and has created a choreographic body of work and directing through her own company, Cathy Young Dance.
 Young’s choreography has been commissioned by universities and professional companies around the country and abroad, and presented in prestigious venues, including the Joyce Theater and Dance Theater Workshop in New York City, Bates Dance Festival in Lewiston, Maine, and the Walker Art Center in Minneapolis.
-Her work has been supported by grants from foundations such as the Jerome Foundation, McKnight Foundation, and Minnesota State Arts Board.
 In addition to her work in concert dance, Young has also created choreography for theater, opera, commercials, industrials, and film.
-As a teacher, she has conducted artist residencies at more than 30 colleges and universities, and has been on the faculty of numerous national and international dance festivals, including Bates Dance Festival, Florida Dance Festival, and the Open Look Festival in St. Petersburg, Russia.
+As a teacher, she has conducted artist residencies at more than 30 colleges and universities, and has been on the faculty of numerous national and international dance festivals.